 There are four primary stops to buying real estate in Medellín and Colombia, not including moving money to Colombia to buy a property:

 This is when the buyer negotiates with the seller for the price and terms.
 And this is when a buyer should involve an experienced lawyer who understands real estate law in Colombia to do a title search and other background checks.

 This is when a lawyer will check a certificado de tradición y libertad, which is a history of the property, and a certificado de paz y salvo predial that states municipal property taxes have been paid and a certificado de paz y salvo de valorización that verifies that taxes related to increases in value of the property have been paid.

 Some properties in Colombia can have hidden complications, including debts or a questionable history of ownership.
 If you interested in a property with some type of issue, it is normally a very long process to fix things.
 So, we recommend not trying to buy properties with issues.

-Also, if buying in an apartment building or gated community, it is important to check if there are a lot of unpaid administración fees (HOA fees).
-Some apartment buildings or gated communities do not do a good job of collecting HOA fees from owners resulting in not having sufficient funds for maintenance.
+Also, if buying in an apartment building or gated community, it is important to check if there are a lot of unpaid administración fees (similar to HOA fees in the U.S.).
+Some apartment buildings or gated communities do not do a good job of collecting administración fees from owners resulting in not having sufficient funds for maintenance.

 If everything checks out with the lawyer it is time to negotiate price.
 Nothing is binding at this point.
 Also, it is important to understand if an owner is desperate or patient.
 The owner may say the price is negotiable.
 And you can make an offer lower than the listed price to feel out the owner.